nteract/content-guide/writing-technical-content.md

 **Consistency**

-- Use the labels and terminology used in the Mailchimp app.
+- Use the labels and terminology used in the nteract app.
 - Use specific, active verbs for certain tasks.
 - Choose basic words and phrases to facilitate consistency across translated content.